 Traditional aesthetics of the Tripura people of Bangladesh

-Tripura women are very fond of ornaments.
+The women of the Tripura people of Bangladesh are very fond of ornaments.
 Some of the traditional Tripura adornments indicate their social and civil status.
 Both men and women wear silver earrings.
 Additionally, women adorn their wrists, ankles, neck, nose, and hair with jewelry.
 In the past, Tripura men also wore ornaments, but due to the political conflict in the area, most of them have abandoned the ornamentation on their bodies, piercing only their ears.
 Traditional female clothing consists solely of a turban and a loincloth.
 Some married women wore nothing more than a skirt.

 Meeting with a man from the Tripura people during an ethnographic trip to Bangladesh